 Additional food for those who need it, advocating for those without a voice, defining government policy at the highest levels, helping people understand who’s hungry in their own community… We know the March HungerCount has been successful at all of these things, so what impact could it have if we were able to do it all year long?

 After narrowing down countless advantages, we’ve found the top five ways year-round HungerCount reporting in Link2Feed’s food bank software will allow you to have a bigger impact on your clients.

-1. Getting what you need, when you need it
+1. Get what you need, when you need it

 The more frequently you and the OAFB can report on statistics, the easier it is to respond to your clients’ needs.